russellmccloy/russellmccloy.github.io/_posts/2023-03-15-the-new-way-log-analytics-custom-tables.markdown

 - [azapi_resource](https://registry.terraform.io/providers/Azure/azapi/latest/docs/resources/azapi_resource) - for the data collection rule
 - [azurerm_role_assignment](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/role_assignment)

-**Note:** There is a terraform mdule for the Data Collection Rule [here](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/monitor_data_collection_rule) but it is not flexible enough to create the data collection rule
+**Note:** There is a terraform module for the Data Collection Rule [here](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/monitor_data_collection_rule) but it is not flexible enough to create the data collection rule

 #### Custom Table

->truncated for the purpose of this post and i appologise as it is not the full code solution, it's just to give you an outline of what to do
+>truncated for the purpose of this post and I apologise as it is not the full code solution, it's just to give you an outline of what to do

 ```hcl
 resource "azapi_resource" "my_data_table" {